List of railway stations in Brussels

-This is a list of railway stations in the Brussels-Capital Region in Belgium.
+This is a list of railway stations in the Brussels-Capital Region of Belgium.
 The municipality of each station is also listed.
 There are 35 stations in the Brussels-Capital Region, 8 of which bear the name Brussels.
 All stations listed are correct to February 2021.

-Because the Brussels-Capital Region is officially bilingual, the stations and municipalities with a dutch name and a french name will be written: (dutch name)/(french name).
+Because the Brussels-Capital Region is officially bilingual, the stations and municipalities with a Dutch name and a French name will be written: French name/Dutch name.